diogocp/secpassman/README.md

 Replay attacks
 --------------
-The packets were captured using the GoReplay tool (https://github.com/buger/goreplay)
+The packets were captured using [GoReplay](https://github.com/buger/goreplay).

 To capture new packets run:
 ```sh